 In the context of the timing and the signs of His Return and the end of the age, Jesus warns us that there will be an increase in deception, wars and rumors of wars, national unrest, famines and earthquakes, persecution and lawlessness, and that most people’s love will grow cold (Matt.
 24:3-12).
-He also teaches that there will be "dismay among nations, in perplexity at the roaring of the sea and the waves, men fainting from fear and the expectation of the things which are coming upon the world…" (Luke 21:25-26).
-He uses the analogy of "birth pangs" (Matt.
-24:8) which may well indicate that the signs, like birth pangs, will increase both in frequency and intensity.
-He admonishes us that "when these things begin to take place, straighten up and lift up your heads, because your redemption is drawing near" (Luke 21:28).
+He uses the analogy of birth pains (v.
+8) which may well indicate that the signs, like birth pains, will increase both in frequency and intensity.
+He admonishes us that “when these things begin to happen, look up and lift up your heads, because your redemption draws near” (Luke 21:28).

 Is such reasoning sound?
 Is this the time to “throw in the towel” and be content to lie low until Jesus comes back?
 Should we resign ourselves to inevitable spiritual and moral breakdown, or is there yet hope for a great move of God among the lost and within the church?
 Can many lost souls yet turn to Jesus Christ for salvation?
 Can many lukewarm believers yet repent of apathy and worldliness, and become passionate in their love for Christ?
 Is there still hope for an outbreak of personal and corporate revival?